If you want to find out about 'The Blood and Tears Walk' go straight HERE now. Otherwise keep reading for information about my 'Bloody London' book...

 “The best tour yet!” – “so awesome…Highly recommend it.”

-The first is from a Canadian woman who wrote a few weeks back:
+Two communications that made me very happy.
+The first is from a Canadian woman who wrote:

-The second is the most recent comment posted under my Youtube video:
+The second is a comment posted under my Youtube video:

 "My wife and I have been "The Blood and Tears Walk" twice and plan to go again the next time we make it to London.
 We've been on other haunted walks but Declan's is BY FAR the best and most fun.
 Yes, he does ASK (not tells) repeat walkers to not answer questions during the tour and for good reason, it's much more fun to watch the newbies try and guess.
 Hands down, the best tour in London!
 Can't wait to do it again."